cma574/ConnectionMonitor/README.md

 To run the application, run the ConnectionMonitor.sh script.
 This will check if the properties files exist and are not empty before compiling the .java files and launching the application.
 There are no guarantees as to what will happen if the .properties files are not properly populated.<br>
 To terminate the application gracefully type in q or Q then hit Enter.
 ## Planned Future Development
-ConfigManager for reading and writing back to the configs and creating PingSites on the fly<br>
 Encryption for passwords in config files<br>
 Speed between sites<br>
 Dynamic adjustment of report frequency<br>